 The study looked at spider sightings in a variety of occupational categories (Figure.
 4).
 Of the people who were not working, 20% had seen the spider and 80% had not.
-Of the daily labourers, 28.5% had seen the spider and 71.5% had not.
+Of the daily laborers, 28.5% had seen the spider and 71.5% had not.
 Only 20% of farmers reported not seeing the spider, while 80% reported seeing it.
 This was a remarkably high sighting rate.
 Of the shepherds, 55.9% saw the spider and 44.1% did not.
 Half of the students did not see the spider, whereas the other half did.
 Those who spend a lot of time in their natural habitats, such as farmers and shepherds, reported seeing spiders more frequently.
-A notable number of sightings were reported by daily labourers, who also worked outdoors.
+A notable number of sightings were reported by daily laborers, who also worked outdoors.
 As a result of their reduced exposure to the spider's natural environment, workers in more sedentary occupations, such as those in the workforce, reported fewer sightings.